As your relationship with the Lord grows, so will your attitude, perspective, and joy.

 At no time in the Bible do we read:

-The reason we don’t read these things is that God wants us ready for the spiritual warfare we will endure while still in this life.
-He wants warriors who, with God’s help, can stand up to Satan and everything he throws at us.
+We don't read these things because God wants us ready for the spiritual warfare we will endure while still in this life.
+He wants warriors who, with God's help, can stand up to Satan and everything he throws at us.

-So don’t bemoan your circumstances.
-Ask God to either help you to change them or help you find fulfillment in them if this is where He wants you.
-Don’t complain about your job, be grateful for it, and through prayer, seek to understand why God wants you there; or be grateful you can go out and find a different job with God’s help.
+So don't bemoan your circumstances.
+Ask God to help you change them or find fulfillment in them if this is where He wants you.
+Don't complain about your job; be grateful for it, and through prayer, seek to understand why God wants you there.
+Be thankful you can go out and find a different job with God's help.

 It is easy to find fault.
 It is easy to identify what is wrong with something.
 Anyone can want something more.

-In all of the New Testament, Jesus's disciples--John, Jude, Peter, James, and Paul--encourage us in the same way.
+In the New Testament, Jesus's disciples--John, Jude, Peter, James, and Paul--encourage us similarly.
 What happens to us in this fallen world--the evil, the persecution, the struggles, the trials, the tears, and the death--these are the things that Jesus saved us from.
-That is our hope and that is our joy.
+That is our hope, and that is our joy.

-When times in this life get tough, look to God, keep calm, and count it all joy.
+When times get tough, look to God, keep calm, and count it all joy.

 Saved for Later is a blog for the recently – or almost – saved adult.
-To get more of the foundational truths that we were not taught in childhood, subscribe to this blog.
-Please ‘like’, comment, and share!
+Subscribe to this blog to get more of the foundational truths we were not taught in childhood.
+Please 'like,' comment, and share!

 Scripture quotations are from the ESV® Bible (The Holy Bible, English Standard Version®), copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.